-Critical errors
+6 Critical errors

-A critical error is a serious driving error that does not meet the conditions for an immediate failure error.
-Critical errors are recorded at any time they occur during the test, whether or not the applicant was undertaking an assessable task at the time or the error.
+A critical error is a serious driving error that does not meet the threshold for an immediate failure error.
+Critical errors are recorded at any time they occur during either stage of the test, whether or not the applicant was undertaking an assessable task at the time of the error.
 Most illegal driving actions are classified as critical errors (except errors that endanger any road user, which are classified as immediate failure errors).
 Critical errors are more important than the errors assessed by task assessment items, so critical errors have a greater influence on the outcome of the test.

-Critical errors
+Critical errors include: